mfem/web/src/examples.md

 realized through MFEM’s additive TimeDependentOperator interface, and the implicit solve is preconditioned using a low-order refined (LOR) discretization of the diffusion operator (in parallel, via Hypre-based solvers).
 The example illustrates how to combine operator splitting, DG/CG spatial discretizations, and IMEX time integrators within MFEM.
-Serial and parallel versions are provided (ex41.cpp and ex41p.cpp).
-We recommend reviewing examples 9, 14, 16, and 18 before this example.

 _The example has a serial ([ex41.cpp](https://github.com/mfem/mfem/blob/master/examples/ex41.cpp))
-and a parallel ([ex41p.cpp](https://github.com/mfem/mfem/blob/master/examples/ex41p.cpp)) version._
+and a parallel ([ex41p.cpp](https://github.com/mfem/mfem/blob/master/examples/ex41p.cpp)) version.
+We recommend reviewing examples 9, 14, 16, and 18 before this example._
 <div style="clear:both;"/></div>
 <br></div>